pierrekilly/frontend-exercise-public/README.md

 ## Submission

-1. Please fork this repository
+1. Clone this repository.

-2. Commit all your changes to your fork.
+2. Commit all your changes locally.

-3. When you're done, contact me to let me know, along with the URL of your fork
+3. When you're done, zip the repository (without the node_modules folder) and email it to me.
+Build your email as if you were building a PR.

 ## Overview